kuzzleio/kuzzle/doc/2/guides/introduction/what-is-kuzzle/index.md

 These plugins allow you to use the functionalities of other services such as [Amazon S3](https://docs.kuzzle.io/official-plugins/s3/2) or [Prometheus](https://github.com/kuzzleio/kuzzle-plugin-prometheus).

-The community is also able to develop and distribute its own plugins to enrich the ecosystem.
+The community is also able and encouraged to develop and distribute its own plugins to enrich the ecosystem.

 ![List of business plugins](./ecosystem-business-plugins.png)